chia-o/netflix-wrapped/README.md

 I wrote the app in Python and created my database from a CSV file in Postgres.
 I used the OMDB API to fecth genres for the titles and read a JSON file to create a Genres table in the database.
 Finally, I wanted to visualize my queries, so I created a Django web app and integrated it with a React frontend.

-Questions I wanted to ask:
+Data I wanted to visualize:
 - What was my most streamed title of all time?
 - Most streamed movie?
 - Most streamed show?